 The Company's ability to continue as a going concern will depend on its ability to obtain additional public or private equity or debt financing (including through the continued availability of the ATM Facility), obtain government or private grants and other similar types of funding, attain further operating efficiencies, reduce or contain expenditures, and, ultimately, to generate revenue.
-The Company believes that its cash and cash equivalents as of September 30, 2024, is not sufficient to fund its operations for a period of 12 months or more from the date of this filing.
-Taking into account the impact of cost saving initiatives implemented through the date of this report and without giving effect to potential financing transactions Cibus is pursuing, Cibus expects that existing cash and cash equivalents will fund planned operating expenses and capital expenditure requirements into late in the first quarter of 2025.
+The Company believes that its cash and cash equivalents as of March 31, 2024, is not sufficient to fund its operations for a period of 12 months or more from the date of this filing.
+Taking into account the impact of implemented cost saving initiatives and without giving effect to potential financing transactions Cibus is pursuing, Cibus expects that existing cash and cash equivalents will fund planned operating expenses and capital expenditure requirements into the third quarter of 2024.
 The Company's assessment of the period of time through which its financial resources will be adequate to support its operations is a forward-looking statement and involves risks and uncertainties, and actual results could vary as a result of a number of factors.
 The Company has based this estimate on assumptions that may prove to be wrong.
-Circumstances and business conditions may change that would require the Company to use its cash resources for purposes beyond those that are currently forecast, which would shorten its cash runway.
-In addition, changes in market conditions may reduce the Company's opportunities to raise additional capital, including through the ATM Facility.
+Circumstances and business conditions may change that would require the Company's opportunities to raise additional capital, including through the ATM Facility.

 The Company will need to raise additional capital to support its business plans to continue as a going concern within one year after the date that the accompanying condensed consolidated financial statements are issued.
-If the Company is unable to raise additional capital in a sufficient amount or on acceptable terms in the near term, the Company may have to implement additional, more stringent cost reduction measures to manage liquidity, and the Company may have to significantly delay, scale back, or cease operations, in part or in full.
+If the Company is unable to raise additional capital in a sufficient amount or on acceptable terms, the Company may have to implement additional, more stringent cost reduction measures to manage liquidity, and the Company may have to significantly delay, scale back, or cease operations, in part or in full.
 If the Company raises additional funds through the issuance of additional debt or equity securities, including as part of a strategic alternative, it could result in substantial dilution to its existing stockholders and increased fixed payment obligations, and these securities may have rights senior to those of the Company's shares of common stock.
 These factors raise substantial doubt about the Company's ability to continue as a going concern for at least one year from the date of issuance of the accompanying condensed consolidated financial statements.
 Any of these events could impact the Company's business, financial condition, and prospects.